coderbunker/demoZuerich/Rabbitmq/Readme.md

 RabbitMQ

+RabbitMQ is a Open Source Message Broker Software, which implements the Advanced Message Queuing Protocol (AMQP, AMQP2) Applications can connect to each other, as components of a larger application, or to user devices and data.
+Messaging is asynchronous, decoupling applications by separating sending and receiving data.
-The RabbitMQ is connected to PostgreSQL-Server, Node-RED and GraphSQL.
+The RabbitMQ is connected to PostgreSQL-Server and Node-RED.
 This instructions are based on Ubuntu Server 16.04

 Installation